christophermancini/rainbow-six-bootcamp/content/siege/advanced-training/operator/gsg-9/bandit.md

 ## Relevant Experience

-In his second year with BGS, Brunsmeier was assigned to a joint task force aimed at quelling the growong threat of the Red Army Faction (RAF).
+In his second year with BGS, Brunsmeier was assigned to a joint task force aimed at quelling the growing threat of the [Red Army Faction (RAF)](https://en.wikipedia.org/wiki/Red_Army_Faction).
 In 2006 he was recruited by GSG 9 to go undercover, where he would spend four years imbedded with the Hannover Chapter of the Hell's Angels.

 ## Notes